Year — Fall 2019

-Semester — Fall 2018
+Semester — Fall 2019

-Year — Fall 2018
+Year — Fall 2020

-Spending time with family is very important in China.
+Like anywhere in the world, all families are different in China.
+But, spending time with family is usually very important.
 Most couples have only one child, and grandparents often live in the home.
-Because the well-being of the family is viewed as more important than individual success, everyone usually works together as a unit.See where past AFSers have lived
+Because the well-being of the family is viewed as more important than individual success, everyone works together as a unit.

 "Life-changing" is hard to describe, yet it’s nearly always the first thing that AFSers say when asked about their experience abroad.

 "Transformed" is another one.
 When you return home, if you’re like most AFSers, you’ll bring with you a sense of accomplishment unlike any other.
 You’ll have gained maturity and independence, discovered new passions, and feel like you can do anything you set your mind to.
 That transformation isn’t visible only to you, though - others see it as well.
 AFSers gain critical skills for college and careers, ranging from language fluency to intercultural competence and critical reasoning.
 "Life-changing" means it’s only the beginning.

 It’s not just an adventure abroad; it’s a whole new reality.
 The perspectives and personal connections you gained will stay with you and likely draw you back to the second home you found in China.

 A new you awaits.
 Apply for High School Study Abroad in China!

 Please Note: Travel date ranges are meant to help with general scheduling and are subject to change; please don’t book any travel based on these dates until you’ve received confirmation from AFS.
 All programs, prices, and travel dates are subject to change without notice.